-It turns out that the source of the city's nickname, the name of the city itself, and the name of the county Charlotte is located in (Mecklenburg) all go back to the same source: Queen Charlotte Sophia of Mecklenburg-Strelitz in Germany.
-The city of Charlottesville, Va., can also be traced back to this queen.
+It turns out that the source of the city's nickname, the name of the city itself, and the name of the county where Charlotte is located (Mecklenburg) all go back to the same source: Queen Charlotte Sophia of Mecklenburg-Strelitz in Germany.
+Interestingly, the city of Charlottesville, Virginia, can also be traced back to this queen.

 The History of Charlotte

 At the time of Charlotte's founding all the way back in 1768, there was a large group of people in this area called "loyalists," colonists who didn't necessarily want to separate and remained loyal to the British Crown.
-A large group had settled in this area since it was the intersection of two Native American trading paths.
+These transplants had settled in this area since it was the intersection of two Native American trading paths.
 (This is now the intersection of Trade and Tryon, right in the middle of Charlotte's Uptown).

-There was a large enough group that they needed to build a courthouse and name the town.
-In an attempt to stay in King George III's good graces, and keep a continuous supply of money, men, food, and more coming, they named the town "Charlotte Town" after his brand new wife, Queen Charlotte of Mecklenburg-Strelitz.
+Very quickly there were enough colonists, that they needed to build a courthouse and name the town.
+In an attempt to stay in "Mad King" George III's good graces, and keep a continuous supply of money, men, food, and more coming, the founders named the town "Charlotte Town" after his brand new wife, Queen Charlotte of Mecklenburg-Strelitz.
 That's where the city's name, nickname, and the name of its home country all originate.

 Despite the efforts of the Loyalists, Charlotte wouldn't find the king's favor.
 In fact, the city would soon find itself in the middle of the American Revolution.
 When the residents of this town learned about the battles of Lexington and Concord in Massachusetts, they drafted what is now known as The Mecklenburg Declaration of Independence, or the Mecklenburg Resolves.